 There’s one of me with my foot behind my head.
 My friends think it’s funny.
 “Old people do yoga all the time and they can’t do that,” said one of my buds.
 Another one is of me sitting on a couch making an odor face.
 Our English teacher told us he would give us extra credit if we posted something and got at least ten people to like it.
-More than definitely ten people liked my odor face and Mr. Orwell had to give me extra credit.
-HE WASN’T HAPPY ABOUT IT! he shot me a sour look, but he’s from Bay Village, where it’s all pretend.
+More than definitely twenty people liked my odor face and Mr. Orwell had to give me extra credit.
+HE WASN’T HAPPY ABOUT IT!
+He shot me a sour look, but he’s from Bay Village, where it’s all pretend.

 It’s totally great in that aspect.
 You can go to the home button and see all your friends, what they’ve posted, and their pictures.
 You can see all their weird stuff.
 Somebody posted “God is not mad at you.”
 I wish I had thought of that.
 I shared it all over.
 I got likes up the wazoo.

 You can post all kinds of random things.
 Somebody put a noose around a dog’s neck, which was a puppy, and they put it on Facebook.
 It’s a real dead dog, although you don’t know if it’s really dead.
 It could be trumped up.
 They’re ugly freaks monsters, of course, meatheads who do that.
 They might go to jail, which you have to assume, which is where they belong.

 I have a boat load of friends on Facebook, more than six hundred, but I’m starting to delete some of them.
 It seems like that many might be too many, but I know people from everywhere.
 I could have thousands.
 I know them in Lakewood, from St. Mel’s, St. Ignatius, and Mag’s, summer camp, running around, and everywhere else.
 I have a broad opportunity for knowing people.